 No matter how physical your romantic relationship is, keep your hands to yourself at the office.
 As soon as you clock in or walk into your office, your time belongs to the company.
 You don't want to be the subject of water cooler gossip or provide fodder for the office big mouth.

 Your coworkers should never be put in an embarrassing and awkward position of having to witness moments that should be private between you and the other person in the relationship.
 Avoid private jokes, sexual comments, and public displays of affection.

 Don't dress provocatively, change your makeup, or wear extra fragrance to impress the other person.
 Doing any of these things will be obvious and make your coworkers uncomfortable.

 Leave the Personal Disagreements Behind

 Even the most loving couples disagree at times.
 Don't take your battles to the office.
 As difficult as it may be, leave whatever differences you have at the door and focus on your job.
-Snide remarks have no place in a business relationship, so keep your comments to the other person professional and positive.
+Snide remarks have no place in a business relationship, so be sure to keep your comments to the other person professional and positive.

 If you are in a romantic relationship with someone in your office, make sure all of your dreamy poetry and starry-eyed observations are done after hours on your personal email and phones.
 Never send a love letter through office email or on company letterhead.